Don’t be scared…! Your shadow self is the portal to everything you desire…

 Especially if this happens with more than just one person – so the mirror doesn’t just come from your partner, but from a colleague, a parent AND a sibling too.
 Then this mirror probably has more to do with you and your shadow, than it does with them.

-3. Repeating patterns that show up in your relationships
+3. In the repeating patterns showing up in your relationships

 From the big, blaring patterns to the tiny little ones, most people have ways of being in situations that keep on showing up for them, forming patterns.